 Hand over the keys time and ask for any type of vehicle to get me back home.
 Sorry, says the Service Writer, no courtesy cars are available at this point in time, and also no courtesy rides back to work or home.
 Then how does one get home? when one has a 15 km distance to travel.

-Okay at this point I am handed a “Taxi Voucher” call the cab company to pick me up, right.
-Good thing I had my wallet with my credit card inside, otherwise I would be dropped off and walking the last 6 km home.
+Okay at this point I am handed a “Taxi Voucher” and call the cab company to pick me up, right?
+Good thing I had my wallet with my credit card inside, otherwise I would be dropped off and walked the last 6 km home.

 Yes, a taxi voucher is only good for a limited amount of travel distance!

 Oh well back home now and on the couch, time to think about my truck.